Global and regional/continental trends in family size, sex ratios, and ageing/greying

 Features of the Policy

-- Promoting late marriages so that couples will have less children.
+- Promoting late marriages so that couples will have fewer children.
 (Age of marriage increased to 22 years for males and 20 years for females).

 - Abortion is legalized